SEO & Visibility

 • “Social media agency in Bruges”

-The latter search query is much more targeted and has a higher potential for conversion.
+The last search is much more targeted and has better conversion potential.

 👉 Read also: Performance marketing in the AI era: from clicks to conversations